project-chip/connectedhomeip/src/tracing/README.md

     time of a notable event

-Tracing and instant values MUST be constant strings as some backends rely on that property for caching (e.g. pw_trace would do tokenization, perfetto marks them as `perfetto::StaticString`)
+Tracing and instant values MUST be constant strings as some backends rely on that property for caching (e.g. pw_trace would do tokenization and perfetto marks them as `perfetto::StaticString`)

 ### Data Logging